-Two years ago, Karen became a “Top Ten” representative out of the several hundred agents at her financial services firm.
+A few years ago, Karen became a “Top Ten” representative out of the several hundred agents at her financial services firm.
 She received a certificate, a $15,000 bonus, and a great deal of attention from her peers.

-Last year, she barely made it into the Top Thirty…
+A year later, she barely made it into the Top Thirty…